Skip to main content

 --framework <type>Framework type: react / vue / vite / next / nuxt / angular / static

---build-command <cmd>Build command (skip build if left blank, suitable for pure static projects)
+--build-command <cmd>Build command (leave empty to skip build, suitable for pure static projects)

---output-dir <dir>Output directory (default ./dist; use ./ when no build is required)Auto-detected
+--output-dir <dir>Build output directory (default ./dist; use ./ when no build is needed)Auto-detect

 --cwd <path>Project directory (relative path)Current directory

--f, --forceSkip confirmation and overwrite directly if the application name already exists
+-f, --forceSkip confirmation and overwrite when app name already exists

-# Deploy a Vite project (run in the project root directory)
+# Deploy a Vite project (run from project root)

 tcb app deploy --framework vite -e my-env-id